When you’re involved in a large transaction, either as a buyer, or seller, it can be a risky deal.

 Not every transaction involving escrow services goes through smoothly.
 In the event of disagreements, who decides?

 Well, the escrow company will decide.
-Whether this a large escrow company, escrow officer, an attorney acting as an escrow agent, or a title company, they will use the terms outlines in the agreement to decide who is at fault, and whether or not to complete the sale.
+Whether this a large escrow company, escrow officer, an attorney acting as an escrow agent, or a title company, they will use the terms outlined in the agreement to decide who is at fault and whether or not to complete the sale.

-If the item is delivered and the seller meets all of the terms and conditions of the sale, the money is released to the seller.
+If the item is delivered and the seller meets all of the sale’s terms and conditions, the money is released to the seller.

 What is a Mortgage Escrow Account